rohansuri/learning-go/tour-of-go/README.md

 * How channels "allows goroutines to synchronize without explicit locks or condition variables" ?

 * Diagnostic tools (profilers, etc) to see goroutine's stack trace, etc.

+* Are Go's locks not reentrant?
+  Is downgrading in case of RWMutex possible?

 * Go passes arguments to functions as pass-by-value?